geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex2_SharePoint_Online.md

 19. In the left-hand navigation pane on the **SharePoint admin site**, under **Sites**, select **Active sites.** The IT Services site should once again appear in the **Active sites** list.

-20. In the **Active sites** list, select the checkmark to the left of the **IT Services** site name.
+20. In the **Active sites** list, select the circle to the left of the **IT Services** site name.
 If you scroll to the right, you will see that the information that you previously entered for this site has been restored.

 21. Remain in the SharePoint admin center for the next task.